 - (1) 750 abstracts containing the word "human" were extracted from the Medline database and tagged for gene/protein names.
-61.3% of the abstracts discussed gene/protein names, for a total of 5,206 names.
-An example of a tagged abstract is shown in Figure 1. - (2) 200 abstracts previously known to contain protein interactions were obtained from the Database of Interacting Proteins (DIP [30]) and tagged for both 1,101 protein interactions and 4,141 protein names.
-An example is shown in Figure 1. - (3) As negative examples for protein interactions were rare in (2), a set of 30 abstracts were manually selected such that they had sentences with more than one gene but the abstracts did not talk about any gene interactions.
+61.3% of the abstracts discussed gene/protein names, for a total of 5,206 tags.
+An example of a tagged abstract is shown in Figure 1. - (2) 200 abstracts previously known to contain protein interactions were obtained from the Database of Interacting Proteins (DIP [27]) and tagged for both 1,101 protein interactions and 4,141 protein names.
+An example is shown in Figure 1. - (3) As negative examples for protein interactions were rare in (2), a set of 30 abstracts were generated by scanning approximately 5,000 abstracts for sentences that mention at least two genes/proteins that do not interact.